What is an ADHD screening?

 ADHD titration involves starting with the lowest dose of ADHD medication and gradually increasing it.
 It may take up to a week to notice a difference in your symptoms when taking the medication.

-What does an ADHD assessment for children involve?
+What does an ADHD screening for children involve?

-An ADHD assessment for children typically involves thoroughly reviewing the individual's symptoms, and behaviour patterns.
+An ADHD screening for children typically involves thoroughly reviewing the individual's symptoms, and behaviour patterns.
 It may include self-report questionnaires, interviews with family members or significant others, and cognitive testing to assess areas such as attention, impulsivity, and hyperactivity.
+This will stand you in good stead to know whether your child suffers from V.A.S.T. (variable attention stimulus trait) or ADHD.
+For most parents a wait on a five year list, or an expensive diagnosis without guarantee that the child will have ADHD is a risk they can ill afford to take.

 What happens if my child is diagnosed with ADHD?